oonid/oo.or.id/content/contents/install-moodle.md

 postgres=# \q
 ```

-And, after another Next, the result of configuration:
+And after another Next, the result of the configuration:

 ```
 <?php  // Moodle configuration file